Eleanor Moody-Shepherd: Career

-Eleanor Moody-Shepherd is the Dean of Students for the New York Theological Seminary which was founded in 1900.
-It was known as the Biblical Seminary.
-In 1966 it became the New York Theological Seminary.
-She is also a Professor of Women Studies at the Seminary.
-The New York Theological Seminary is known for having a diverse student body and urban ministry.

-The New York Theological Seminary Women's Center was renamed Eleanor Moody-Shepherd Women's Resource Center to honor Dr. Shepherd. and the launching of the Birthing Center Think Tank for Women.
+Eleanor Moody-Shepherd was the dean of students for the New York Theological Seminary.
+The New York Theological Seminary Women's Center was renamed Eleanor Moody-Shepherd Women's Resource Center to honor Shepherd. and the launching of the Birthing Center Think Tank for Women.
 A free one Day forum was held entitled 'Thinking Outside of the Womb that included the voices of students, family friends, faculty, churches and partnering institutions as they birthed the women's Birthing Think Center Think Tank for Women, so-as to empower women in strengthening relationships between women, men, and children in their communities.
 The Resource Center for Women was founded in 1986.

 The Eleanor Moody-Shepherd Resource Center for Women in Ministry was founded in 1986.
 It provides fellowship events, learning experiences and programs.
 It is an organizing forum for women of diverse ethnic backgrounds.

-Moody-Shepherd has written a chapter in the book; New Feminist Christianity: Many Voices, Many Views By Mary E. Hunt, Diann L. Neu, called Our Voices Loud and Clear.

-She is a co-author of Evangelical Coalitions for Justice Evangelicals and Empire: Christian Alternatives to the Political Status Quo with Bruce Ellis Benson, Peter Goodwin Heltzel.

 The Red Tent Project was launched by the Eleanor Moody-Shepherd Resource Center for Women in Ministry.